British High Commissioner, British Antarctic Territory

 - Governance and promoting UK sovereignty

-For those interested in considering an application for BAT funding, all proposed projects should fall within under at least one of the four priority areas as outlined above and in more detail in the BAT Strategy document.
-The funding year runs from July to June and a bidding round is normally held each April.
-Please feel free to contact the BAT Government to discuss any potential projects.
-The bidding round is now closed, the next bidding round will be in Spring 2014.
+For those interested in considering an application for BAT funding, all proposed projects should fall within under at least one of the four priority areas as outlined above and in more detail in the BAT 2014-19 Strategy document.
+The funding year runs from July to June.
+Please feel free to contact the BAT government to discuss any potential projects.

 - British Antarctic Survey